‘The Young And The Restless’ Spoilers For The Next Two Weeks: Victor Panics – Philly Reunites

 The Young And The Restless Comings And Goings

 The Young And The Restless spoilers for the next few weeks promise some returning faces to Genoa City.
-Former Married With Children star David Faustino is back as GC Buzz‘s shady producer Howard Green.
+Former Married With Children star David Faustino is back as GC Buzz‘s shady producer, Howard Green.
 Bern Hermes returns as Benjamin Hochman, a businessman who was looking at an investment in Fenmore’s.
 Beth Maitland is back as Traci Abbott next week, but she’s not in Genoa City.

 The Real Housewives of Beverly Hills‘ Erika Girardi returns on April 24 as Farrah Dubose.
-Then in longer term casting news, The Young and The Restless spoilers from Soap Opera Digest disclose that Lily Winters (Christel Khalil) and Cane Ashby’s (Daniel Goddard) twins are hit with a major SORAS.
-May 24 debuts the new Mattie and Charlie played by Lexie Stevenson and Noah Alexander Gerry as the now teen twins.
+Then, in longer term casting news, The Young and The Restless spoilers from Soap Opera Digest disclose that Lily Winters (Christel Khalil) and Cane Ashby’s (Daniel Goddard) twins are hit with a major case of soap opera rapid aging syndrome (SORAS).
+May 24 debuts the new Mattie and Charlie, played by Lexie Stevenson and Noah Alexander Gerry as the now teen twins.

 Exclusive!
 Y&R Characters Aged https://t.co/mQOIU68Wyt @YandR_CBS @LexieSTVNSN #NoahAlexanderGerry @YRInsider